 There are dozens of smaller credit reporting agencies that serve special interest markets but when it comes to the general public, these three are the only ones with national significance.

-Each major credit reporting bureaus have their own determinants and calculations when assigning you a credit score.
+Each major credit reporting bureau has its own determinants and calculations when assigning you a credit score.
 Because of this, your credit score can vary depending on which service you inquire through, even though they collect the same type of information about consumers.
 It is important to know each of your scores.
 If there is a significant difference between one of your scores and the others, that could indicate an error that is hurting your credit prospects.

 Factors that affect your credit score for the worse include: